 Step 1.
 It would be a nice choice to configure shortcuts at first.
 As you can see, there too many menus and option on the sidebar.
-Setting shortcuts can speed up our workflow.
+Setting shortcuts can fly you through workflows.

 Step 2.
 Then, we are moving to After capture tasks.
 There is a long list of different options.
-Thing that I would recommend to select is Show file in explorer, which can help you access your files once recording is done.
+Go for Show file in explorer, which can help you access your files once recording is done.

 Step 3.
 To record a clean video, you have to set a proper encoding settings.
-I would recommend you to pick H.264/x264@AAC, which is the most general and efficient video profile.
-If you are using an old computer that will easy overload when open multiple tasks, take hardware encoders into consideration.
+H.264/x264@AAC is the most general and efficient video profile.
+If you are using an old computer that will get overload easily when open multiple tasks, take hardware encoders into consideration.

-Recoding's frame rate is set at 30 by default.
+The frame rate of recording is set at 30 by default.
 If you want a smoother screencast, push it higher.